DanoBroz/github-user-search-app/README.md

 ### Continued development

-It was supposed to be a small challange, but in the end it turned out to be great eye-opener.
+It was supposed to be a small challenge, but in the end it turned out to be great eye-opener.
 This little side project reminded me to look into Fetch API, Promises and type checking.

 ## Author